 I like this craft because it reinforces the “D” sound a number of ways: Along the letter the kids made dots.
 Inside the doghouse is a picture of a dog.
 A door covers it.

-My kids liked it because the opening door made it an interactive craft that they could have fun with even after they were done creating it.
+Your kids will like it because the opening door makes it an interactive craft that they could have fun with even after they are done creating it.

 You will need:

 - letter D printed onto construction paper (see printable: D is for Doghouse patterns)

 - the inside of the letter D – don’t throw it away!